Scene of the Crime (comics)

 Scene of the Crime is a four-issue comic book miniseries published in 1999 by DC Comics' Vertigo imprint, written by Ed Brubaker, pencilled and inked by Michael Lark and also inked by Sean Phillips following the first issue.

 Scene of the Crime follows private detective Jack Herriman as he is hired to track down a missing person in and around San Francisco.
-Herriman is in his mid to late twenties and runs his office from the first floor of an art gallery called Scene of The Crime which is owned and run by his uncle Knut Herriman.
-In the story Knut is a famous crime scene photographer and uses his reputation to aid Jack at several points throughout the story.
+Herriman is in his mid-to-late twenties and runs his office from the first floor of an art gallery called Scene of The Crime, which is owned and operated by his uncle Knut Herriman.
+In the story, Knut is a famous crime scene photographer and uses his reputation to aid Jack at several points throughout the story.

+Development

+Brubaker pitched the series to Vertigo after schooling himself on the legacy of American hardboiled fiction, including authors Raymond Chandler, Dashiell Hammett, and — most significantly — Ross Macdonald.
+Brubaker noted that one of the factors that drew him to detective stories was their willingness to tackles "subjects and themes that were fairly surprising" and "address issues that are close to home".
+As Brubaker said: